jek4wik/jek4wik/_wiki/Main.md

 The [repository](https://github.com/jek4wik/jek4wik) provides a `.travis.yml` configuration file wich deploy the built site on Github Pages.
 If want to use it, just change the `repo` and setup your build on Travis CI with the GITHUB_TOKEN environment variable.

-The Travis configuration may upload the site with SFTP.
+With the provided configuration, Travis CI may also upload the site with SFTP.

 References: